forlilab/Ringtail/docs/source/cmdline.rst

     $ python ../scripts/rt_process_vs.py read --input_db output.db --eworst -6 --outfields Ligand_Name,e,rank,receptor --order_results ref_rmsd --bookmark_name eworst6

 When filtering, the passing results are also saved as a view in the database.
 This view is named ``passing_results`` by default.
 The user can specify a name for the view using the ``--bookmark_name`` option.
-No filtering is performed if no filters are given (see full list of filters #TODO).
+No filtering is performed if no filters are given (see full list of filters :ref:`here <filter_kw_table>`).
 Filtering may take from seconds to minutes, depending on the size of the database, roughly scaling as O(n) for n database Results rows (i.e. stored poses).
 Data for poses in a view may be accessed later using the ``--data_from_bookmark`` option.

 Interaction filters